10 Jaw-Dropping Temples in Bali That You Can’t Miss

 Pura Tirta Empul

 Just beware: Pura Tirta Empul is a crowded destination.
-It’s full of tourists taking pictures and locals that are visiting the temple to perform cleansing rituals with the holy water from the various pools and ponds.
+It’s full of tourists taking pictures and locals visiting the temple to perform cleansing rituals with the holy water from the various pools and ponds.
 While it’s fine to experience local culture, you may want to stay away from the holy water.

 Pura Gunung Kawi